Points/developer-assignment-instructions/lcbo-auto-complete/README.md

 front-end apps and is asking you to lead the development.

 The widget should actively query the api endpoint and return search results as the user is typing.
+The user should be able to select an item from the auto-complete list.

+Once selected the page should render the full details of the product.

 ## Instructions